jonschr/Naked-Clean-SCHEDULER/README.md

 This is a punchlist of the things that I see that need changed in terms of markup.
 Should be a quicker list than last time.

+## Update the main stylesheet
+There's a new version to replace the current one.

 ## Add the header markup
 This can be added just inside the opening <body> tag, if you like.